agoda-com/ycs5-pricing-api-spec/docs/los-pricing.md

 	]
 }
 ```
-From request above, here is the result
+From request above, here is the result from calling /api/rate/fplos/search
 ```json
 {
     "propertyId": 5,